 Massachusetts Multicultural Film Festival

-This season’s MMFF screenings and events will be entirely online.
+This season’s MMFF screenings and events will again be entirely online.
 Weekly screenings will be via on-demand streaming in the days preceding the livestream discussion and Q&A with filmmakers and guests.
-Livestream events will be each Wednesday beginning February 17 and continuing to April 7.
+Livestream events will be each Wednesday beginning March 2 and continuing to April 27.
 All films are accompanied by critical, contextualizing introductions by scholars and filmmakers.
 All events— screenings, introductions, audience Q&As and conversations with filmmakers and guests—are free and open to the public.
 Unless otherwise noted, livestream events begin at 7:30pm.
 Due to varying time zones for guests, some livestream events will be scheduled earlier in the day and be recorded for those unable to attend the earlier time.

-The 28th annual Massachusetts Multicultural Film Festival is directed by Daniel Pope with Nefeli Forni Zervoudaki, Assistant Curator, and presented by the Interdepartmental Program in Film Studies at the University of Massachusetts Amherst, Barbara Zecchi, Program Director.
+The 29th annual Massachusetts Multicultural Film Festival is curated by Laura McGough with Daniel Pope and Nefeli Forni Zervoudaki, and with Shawn Shimpach, and presented by the Interdepartmental Program in Film Studies at the University of Massachusetts Amherst, Barbara Zecchi, Director.